Sholom Rubashkin

-Sholom Mordechai Rubashkin (born October 30, 1959) was a convicted felon and the former CEO of Agriprocessors, a now-bankrupt kosher slaughterhouse and meat packing plant in Postville, Iowa, formerly owned by his father, Aaron Rubashkin.
+Sholom Mordechai Rubashkin (born October 30, 1959) is an American businessman convicted for fraud who was the CEO of Agriprocessors, a now-bankrupt kosher slaughterhouse and meat packing plant in Postville, Iowa, formerly owned by his father, Aaron Rubashkin.
 During his time as CEO of the plant, Agriprocessors grew into one of the nation's largest kosher meat producers, but was also cited for issues involving animal cruelty, food safety, environmental safety, child labor, and hiring undocumented immigrants.

 In November 2009, Rubashkin was convicted of 86 counts of financial fraud, including bank fraud, mail and wire fraud and money laundering.
 In June 2010, he was sentenced to 27 years in prison.
 In a separate trial, he was acquitted of knowingly hiring underage workers.
 He served his sentence in Federal Correctional Institution, Otisville in Mount Hope, New York.
 In January 2011, his lawyers filed an appeal; on September 16, 2011, the appeals court ruled against Rubashkin.
 The U.S. Supreme Court refused to hear an appeal of that ruling on October 1, 2012.
 On December 20, 2017, asserting a large bipartisan push for the measure, President Donald Trump commuted Rubashkin's prison sentence after eight years served.

 Early life and marriage

-Sholom Rubashkin is the second-youngest son of Rivka and Aaron Rubashkin, a kosher butcher from Brooklyn, New York, born in Nevel, Russia.
+Sholom Rubashkin was the second-youngest son of Rivka and Aaron Rubashkin, a kosher butcher from Brooklyn, New York, born in Nevel, Russia.
 The Rubashkins are ultra-Orthodox Jews belonging to the Chabad-Lubavitch Hasidic movement.

 In 1981, Rubashkin married Leah Goldman and spent a year learning in kollel.
 He then worked in his father's butcher shop, until he and his wife were sent to Atlanta, Georgia, as emissaries (shluchim) in the Chabad-Lubavitch outreach program.
 A year later the couple moved to Minnesota, whence Rubashkin commuted to his father's new meat-packing plant in Postville for approximately three years before they relocated there.
 The couple has ten children.

 CEO of Agriprocessors

 In 1987, Aaron Rubashkin opened the Agriprocessors plant in Postville, Iowa, and put two of his sons in charge: Sholom, the second-youngest, as CEO; and Heshy, the youngest, as vice president of marketing and sales.
 Eventually, Agriprocessors became the nation's largest kosher slaughterhouse and meat packing plant and the only one authorized by Israel's Orthodox rabbinate to export beef to Israel.
 According to statistics Rubashkin gave to Cattle Buyers Weekly, Agriprocessors' sales increased from $80 million in 1997 to $180 million in 2002.
 In 2002, Agriprocessors was ranked as one of the 30 biggest beef-packing plants in America.

 Under Rubashkin's leadership, Agriprocessors was cited for issues involving animal treatment, food safety, environmental safety, child labor, and hiring other undocumented workers.

-In 2004 and again in 2008, PETA documented Agriprocessors’ cruel treatment of animals and gruesome violations of Kosher law.
+In 2004 and again in 2008, PETA lodged complaints about Agriprocessors’ alleged cruel treatment of animals and gruesome violations of Kosher law.

 Rubashkin was replaced as CEO in September 2008.
 Agriprocessors' plants stopped operating in October 2008.
 On November 5, 2008, the firm filed for bankruptcy.